LouisMazel/vue-phone-number-input/README.md

 (5) height in px of the rows included in the dropdown.
 Ex:
 countries-height: 40

-(6) By default the component get country code via browser - No network needed but not work on SSR with NuxtJS (disable it with `no-use-browser-country`)
+(6) By default the component get country code via browser - No network needed but not work on SSR with NuxtJS (disable it with `no-use-browser-locale`)

 (7) Fetch country code via [https://ip2c.org/s](https://ip2c.org/s) - Network needed - (Do not use it with `default-country-code` options)